-- Performance goals are daily maxima and apply to all waters designated as freshwater habitat. - D = No numerical goal control practices under development - I = No numerical goal sources of discharge to be identified by special study - R = The Regional Board will review the latest technical and economic information determine if the performance goal should be adjusted
+Performance goals are daily maxima and apply to all waters designated as freshwater habitat.

+- D = No numerical goal control practices under development - I = No numerical goal sources of discharge to be identified by special study - R = The Regional Board will review the latest technical and economic information determine if the performance goal should be adjusted

-6. San Joaquin River Subsurface Agricultural Drainage
+4.2.2.4.6 San Joaquin River Subsurface Agricultural Drainage

-- b.
-The discharge of agricultural subsurface drainage water to Salt Slough and wetland water supply channels identified in Appendix 40 is prohibited after 10 January 1997, unless water quality objectives for selenium are being met. - c.
-The discharge of agricultural subsurface drainage water to the San Joaquin River from Sack Dam to Mud Slough (north) is prohibited after 1 October 2010, unless water quality objectives for selenium are being met.
+- (1) The discharge of agricultural subsurface drainage from the Grassland watershed to the San Joaquin River or its tributaries from any on-farm subsurface drain, open drain, or similar drain system is prohibited, unless such discharge began prior to the effective date of this amendment (10 January 1997) or unless such discharge is governed by waste discharge requirements. - (2) The discharge of agricultural subsurface drainage water to Salt Slough and wetland water supply channels identified in Appendix 40 is prohibited after 10 January 1997, unless water quality objectives for selenium are being met. - (3) The discharge of agricultural subsurface drainage water to the San Joaquin River from Sack Dam to Mud Slough (north) is prohibited after 1 October 2010, unless water quality objectives for selenium are being met.
 The discharge of agricultural subsurface drainage water to Mud Slough (north) and the San Joaquin River from the Mud Slough confluence to the Merced River is prohibited after 31 December 2019 unless water quality objectives for selenium are being met.
-The prohibition becomes effective immediately upon Board determination that timely and adequate mitigation, as outlined in the 2010-2019 Agreement for Continued Use of the San Luis Drain1 has not been provided. - d.
-The discharge of selenium from agricultural subsurface drainage systems in the Grassland watershed to the San Joaquin River is prohibited in amounts exceeding 8,000 lbs/year for all water year types beginning 10 January 1997. - e.
-Activities that increase the discharge of poor quality agricultural subsurface drainage are prohibited. - 7.
-Diazinon and Chlorpyrifos Discharges into the Sacramento and Feather Rivers
+The prohibition becomes effective immediately upon Board determination that timely and adequate mitigation, as outlined in the 2010-2019 Agreement for Continued Use of the San Luis Drain4 has not been provided. - (4) The discharge of selenium from agricultural subsurface drainage systems in the Grassland watershed to the San Joaquin River is prohibited in amounts exceeding 8,000 lbs/year for all water year types beginning 10 January 1997.